-In this section, we begin by presenting key concepts and tools from convex analysis, which serve as a foundational framework for addressing the challenges posed by the nonsmooth nature of our model introduced in (\ref{eq:SFT}).
-These tools will be instrumental in formulating and analyzing the variational properties of the problem, as well as in developing effective solution approaches.
-Next, we present the essential definitions and the formal problem formulation.
-We also emphasize the key generalizations introduced in our model, which extend the capabilities beyond those of existing generalized Sylvester problems in the literature.
+This section is started with reviewing key concepts and tools of convex analysis, which serve as a foundational framework for addressing the major challenges posed by the {\em nonsmooth} nature of our model introduced in (\ref{eq:SFT}).
+These tools will be instrumental in revealing and analyzing variational properties of the model, as well as in developing effective solution approaches.
+Then essential definitions and the problem formulation are presented and discussed.
+We also emphasize the key features introduced in our model, which extend the capabilities beyond those of existing models in location science.
 These extensions allow us to address more complex scenarios that are closer to real-world applications.